Afsha0409/mini_project/README.md

    The server will start on `http://localhost:5000`.

 ## Usage
-1. **Uploading Excel Sheets**: Log in as a faculty member and upload an Excel file with students' marks.
+1. **Uploading Excel Sheets**: upload an Excel file with students' marks.
 Ensure the Excel sheet is properly formatted for correct processing.
 2. **Viewing Graphical Analysis**: After uploading, the app will process the data and display performance metrics in graphs, allowing for easy performance analysis.

 ## Troubleshooting